aurule/npc/README.md

 ## Installation

 First, simply clone the NPC repo into the desired install directory.
-Then make symlink npc.py to somewhere in your path:
+Then make symlink npc.py to somewhere in your path: `ln -s ~/bin/npc npc.py`.

-`ln -s ~/bin/npc npc.py`
+If you want to install NPC to the system, run `make install`.
+To remove it, `make uninstall`.
+To see the available make targets, run `make list`.

 # Usage